Gordon D. Schaber Mock Trial & Moot Court Competition

 Each year, unique cases are developed and presented to create powerful learning experiences on the rule of law and our judicial system.
 Materials are based on important issues facing America's youth.
 Mock Trial materials include a hypothetical criminal case (summaries of case law, witness statements, official exhibits, simplified rules of evidence) and lesson plans on the central issues in the case.
 Moot Court case topics engage youth in current-day dialogs that encourage critical thinking about issues our communities are facing.

-With the assistance of a Teacher Coach and an Attorney Coach, the Mock Trial and Moot Court Competition actively engage 400-500 student-participants from approximately 28 area high schools.
+With the assistance of a Teacher Coach and an Attorney Coach, the Mock Trial and Moot Court Competitions actively engage 400–500 students from approximately 28 area high schools.
 Students experience the excitement of working in teams, exchanging ideas, setting goals, and examining issues while interacting with positive role models from their communities.
 By studying the case and preparing strategies and arguments for trial, students also develop presentation skills, analytic ability, and team cooperation.
 A typical Mock Trial team consists of 8 to 20 students.
 A typical Moot Court team consists of 3 to 6 students.